fpvandoorn/Dagstuhl-tables/README.md

 14A 236 57B 89C
 137 249 BC 58 6A
 ```

-#### `T(11,4) ≥ 5`

-* Suppose there is a solution in 4 days.
-* The only configurations which are not dominated are `(4,4,3)` and `(3,3,3,2)`.
-The first adds at most 15 connections, the second at most 10.
-* Therefore, on at least 3 days we need a `(4,4,3)` configuration, WLOG on day 1.
-* For the other days any table of size 4 has 1 pair in common with day 1, so adds at most 5 new connections.
-Therefore, at most 13 new connections can be added during each day.
-* This means we cannot get 55 connections, therefore we get a contradiction.

 #### `T(17,4) ≤ 7`
 * Solution found by Mathematica SAT-solver: